Lukas-Bohez/project-one/frontend/articles/posts/google-revolution.md

 - **Quality Over Quantity**: Relevant results trumped paid placement
 - **Scalability**: Could handle billions of web pages efficiently

 Google launched in 1998 with the mission "to organize the world's information and make it universally accessible and useful."
-This wasn't just marketing speak—it was a genuine commitment that would change everything.
+This wasn't just marketing speakit was a genuine commitment that would change everything.

 ## The Search Experience That Changed Everything